No results found.

 Proxy TypesApr 4

-Anonymous Proxies: Top Providers & Definition
+Anonymous Proxies: Top Providers & Definition in 2026

 An anonymous proxy, or anonymizer, serves to conceal a user’s identity, location, and other personal details to protect the user’s personal information.
 While anonymous proxies enhance anonymity, they might still disclose certain data to the destination web server specific to proxies.